naninovel/docs/docs/guide/configuration.md

 --- | --- | ---
 Loader | Scripts- (Project, Local) | Configuration of the resource loader used to manage novel script resources.
 Start Game Script | Null | Name of the script to play when starting a new game.
+Enable Community Modding | False | Whether to allow adding external novel scripts to the build.
+External Loader | Scripts- (Local) | Configuration of the resource loader used to manage external novel script resources.
 Enable Navigator | True | Whether to initializte script navigator to browse available novel scripts.
 Show Navigator On Init | False | Whether to show novel script navigator when script manager is initialized.
 Navigator Prefab | Script Navigator (Naninovel.UI.Script Navigator) | Script navigator prefab to use.